Crime Boss: Rockay City Review

 When it comes to the visual department, Crime Boss Rockay City is a game that seems to blend in with other Unreal Engine titles.
 There is nothing about the visual presentation or art direction that makes it stand out from the rest.

-Even at maximum settings, the graphics are nothing to rave home about, it’s actually so generic, that you have to struggle to think of it as anything other than a tech demo.
-With that being said, it does look serviceable and is perfectly adequate to look at.
+Even at maximum settings, the graphics are nothing to rave home about; it’s so generic that you have to struggle to think of it as anything other than a tech demo.
+That said, it looks serviceable and is perfectly adequate to look at.
 Throughout my playthrough of the game, I did not encounter any major game-breaking bugs, but there were a few visual glitches that popped up now and again.

 Verdict